The Weekend Fix: How the secularism of Nehru has vanished under Modi and ten other Sunday reads

 - The rise of the thought leader: In the New Republic, David Session describes how the superrich have funded a new class of intellectual in the United States.

-Standard Chartered’s partnership with the UK government to deliver a holistic financial services leadership programme is part of their commitment to strengthen the global finance community by identifying and training future leaders of the industry.
-With a 150-year history in some of the world’s most dynamic markets, Standard Chartered, through its partnership with Chevening, aims to facilitate skill development and provide a platform to encourage cross-border engagement and learning.
-On completion of the fellowship, the participants will return to their respective professions with knowledge and skills that will enable them to further advance their organisation as well as the industry at large.
+Brought to you by the makers of the popular web series Rise, Born Free and Half Ticket, What’s Your Status is peppered with relatable rants and insightful dialogues on the nature of love.
+Remember the viral ‘half day’ rant that you could totally relate to?
+That’s our very own frustrated TJ just trying to have a life.
+You can watch episode 1 of What’s Your Status below.

-For more information on the Chevening-Standard Chartered Financial Services fellowship, see here.
+Will Balu succeed in wooing Ayesha?
+Will TJ find happiness in love?
+Will Bharat find peace in his marriage?
+The entire first season of What’s Your Status is available on the YouTube channel Cheers.
+Watch it here.
+You can subscribe to Cheers, here.

-This article was produced by the Scroll marketing team on behalf of Standard Chartered and Chevening and not by the Scroll editorial team.
+This article was produced by the Scroll marketing team on behalf of Ultra Shorts and not by the Scroll editorial team.